rome/tools/website/src/_includes/docs/project-config.md

 ##### Negations

-Sometimes you want to add exceptions to a pattern.
+Sometimes you want to add exceptions to a rule.
 For example, you have a folder you want to ignore but there is a file inside of that you don't want to match.
 You can do this by prefixing it with `!`.
 For example:

 ```text
 scripts